thewrath/smart-container/README.md

-# DIcontainer
+# smart-container

-DIcontainer is a dependency injection container for NodeJS which can be configured with a configuration file.
+smart-container is a dependency injection container for NodeJS which can be configured with a configuration file.

 ## Installation
 ```
-$ npm install --save DIcontainer
+$ npm install --save smart-container
 ```

 ## Features